NBISweden/aida-datahub-docs/docs/dsp/examples/gpu-iaas.md

 software and uploading data to a GPU virtual machine you create on the AIDA Data Hub Data Science Platform (DSP) for sensitive data.

-This example assumes experience with linux, and authority to initiate expense.
+This example assumes experience with Linux, and authority to initiate expense.

 ## Instructions